Staples Inc.: Recycling

 Staples accepts all used ink and toner cartridges for recycling.
-Prior to 2008, the only cartridge brands that could be recycled were HP, Kodak, and Dell, and customers were given a $3 coupon for the store, with the maximum number of coupons to be given, or redeemed, at any one time being 25.
+Before 2008, the only recyclable cartridge brands were HP, Kodak, and Dell, and customers were given a $3 store coupon, with the maximum number of coupons given or redeemable at any one time being 25.
 Since 2009, ink recycling has been a part of the Staples Rewards program.

-Staples now gives back two dollars (Staples.com) on all ink cartridges and toners as of July 2010.
+Staples now pays two dollars (Staples.com) on all ink cartridges and toners as of July 2010.
 Ink recycling credit comes to Rewards members as a separate coupon, monthly, instead of the normal quarterly rewards check.
-Most customers are able to trade in ten per month for credit, whilst Staples Plus and Premier Rewards members are able to trade in twenty per month.
+Most customers can trade in ten per month for credit, whilst Staples Plus and Premier Rewards members may trade in twenty per month.

-As of February 28, 2013, Staples announced that in order to receive $2 per ink cartridge recycled, customers would be required to spend at least $30 at Staples in ink purchases within 180 days of recycling.
+As of February 28, 2013, Staples announced that to receive $2 per ink cartridge recycled, customers must make at least $30 of ink purchases at Staples within 180 days of recycling..
+In 2025, this has been reduced to a maximum of $6 per month for up to six ink or toner cartridges.